A PCWindow replacement for CBM Bridgeboards for Amiga computers.

 will try to open a screen on the same Monitor as your Workbench screen

 in 640x480 mode and in 8 bit color depth.
-This is hardwired and cannot
+If Viaduct doesn't open on

 Copy ENV:VIADUCT_OUTPUT to ENVARC: if you want to make this setting